 Thus, these scholarships will be awarded each year to physics students with a strong academic record who are passionate about teaching.
 Applicants must have completed or be enrolled in the final year of a physics degree at a Canadian university and plan to enroll in a Canadian post-degree teacher training program that leads to a provincial teaching license, such as an After-Degree Bachelor of Education program.

-Applications for the 2020 scholarship will be accepted from March 1st to 31st.
 Click here for instructions on how to access the application submission system.

 Eligibility and Criteria